-Smartsheet work collaboration and management software was first introduced in 2006.
-It has since evolved into an all-in-one project management SaaS (software-as-a-service) tool, a unique hybrid that combines the fine detail of working within an Excel or Google Sheets spreadsheet with the full-service support and luxury of a mature program like Microsoft Project.
+Smartsheet work collaboration and management software is an all-in-one project management SaaS (software-as-a-service) tool, a unique hybrid that combines the fine detail of working within an Excel or Google Sheets spreadsheet with the full-service support and luxury of a mature program like Microsoft Project.

-Save time by choosing a prebuilt template to help you get started quickly.
-This can always be modified as you go and learn.
+Save time by choosing a prebuilt template.
+This can always be modified once you’re more familiar with the software.

-You can choose a project timeline template, which includes placeholders for lists of tasks with status, start and end dates, and task assignments.
-Alternatively, start with a project board template, which offers a card view of items easily laid out and identified as “not started,” “in progress,” “on hold,” or “complete.”
+For example, you can choose a project timeline template (set up as a Gantt chart), which includes placeholders for task lists with statuses, start and end dates, and task assignments.
+Or you can start with a project board template, such as a kanban view of items laid out and identified as “not started,” “in progress,” “on hold,” or “complete.”

-Contribute to a sheet someone else on your team has shared with you to join a work plan already in progress, or share your sheet, report, template, or dashboard (or selective information) with your team or clients.
+With Smartsheet, you can contribute to a sheet someone else on your team has shared with you or share your own sheet, report, template, or dashboard (or selective information) with your team or clients.

 Once shared, you can choose from three different permission levels: viewer, editor, or admin.
 You can also share a workspace or individual sheets within a workspace.